日常- nichijou, Arawi Keiichi

 "Well fix it, already!"
 Mio points to her assignment paper.
 "I have an assignment to type up for tomorrow!"

 "No biggie.
-I'll just force-restart."
+I'll just do a hard reboot."
 She holds down the power button until the computer shuts off.
 She presses it once more and the computer starts up again.

 The computer beeps.